 The Disability Market Spending Power

 Approximately 20% of people in the UK and 25% of people in the USA sit in the disability market.
 The sheer size of this market demonstrates why it is vital that website content is accessible and inclusive for everyone.
-In the UK alone, the #PurplePound – the spending power of disabled people and their families – is worth a staggering £274 billion and is estimated to be rising by 14% per year, yet less than 10% of organisations have a targeted plan to access the disability market.
+In the UK alone, the #PurplePound – the spending power of disabled people and their families – is worth a staggering £274 billion and is estimated to be rising by 14% per year, yet less than 10% of organizations have a targeted plan to access the disability market.

 “Ensuring that disabled people are able to access shops, restaurants and clubs isn’t just the right thing to do – it makes business sense too.
 By failing to cater to their disabled customers, many businesses are missing out on the spending power of disabled people and are denying them the opportunity to enjoy something which many people take for granted.
 There is still time to get involved in this important initiative and I encourage businesses across the country to do just that – and reap the rewards.”